EyadRealHim/result-ts/README.md

-# ResultTS
+# Tiny Result

 ## Overview

-ResultTS is a simple yet powerful implementation of the Result Type.
+Tiny Result is a simple yet powerful implementation of the Result Type.
 It provides a Result type that is used for returning and propagating errors in a convenient and efficient manner.

 This library is designed to enabling developers to handle errors in a more structured and expressive way.